MystoganX/MATLAB-Data-Analytics/README.md

 # MATLAB-Data-Analytics

-This section covers from general statisctical analysis, and their visualization, to data filtering and pattern recognition for later prediction of situations.
+This section covers from general statisctical analysis and their visualization to data filtering and pattern recognition for later prediction of situations.

 Source data
 ---